Tribe1980/discord.googletrans.bot/README.md

 !ru = translate to Russian
 !pt = translate to Portughese
 !bn = translate to Bengali
 !th = translate to Thai

+for keep alive i've used Uptime robot. :P

 Enjoy